akil-arasan/TFIM_ED/README.md

 # 🧊 1D Transverse Field Ising Model (TFIM) Simulation

 This project performs **exact diagonalization** of the **Transverse Field Ising Model (TFIM)** — a key model in quantum many-body physics and quantum computing.
-The goal is to compute the **ground state energy** and **energy gap** for 1D spin chains of various lengths and transverse field strengths.
+The goal is to compute the **ground state energy** for 1D spin chains of various lengths and transverse field strengths.

 ---